mintcreg/HomeAssistant-Pantry/FAQ.md

 ## FAQ

 #### Can I use a barcode scanner?

-*No, this purely uses the HA API via HTML as we're limited to JS/HTML from the WWW directory*
+*No, this is something I'm planning in the future but right now this is at the bottom of the list*

 #### Something is broken?

-*It's my first ever project, bear with me!*
+*It's my first ever project and I'm actively learning JS/Python, bear with me!*